A Map of Middle-earth

-"A Map of Middle-earth" is the name of two colour posters by different artists, Barbara Remington and Pauline Baynes.
-They depict the north-western region of the fictional continent of Middle-earth.
+"A Map of Middle-earth" is either of two colour posters by different artists, Barbara Remington and Pauline Baynes.
+Adapted from Tolkien's maps, they depict the north-western region of the fictional continent of Middle-earth.
 They were published in 1965 and 1970 by the American and British publishers of J. R. R. Tolkien's book The Lord of the Rings.
-The poster map by Pauline Baynes has been described as "iconic".
+The poster map by Baynes has been described as "iconic".